arn-arm-1/ondato-android-sdk/README.md

 \* Note: the SDK is only responsible for capturing and uploading photos/videos.
 You still need to access the [Ondato API](https://documentation.ondato.com/) to create and manage checks.

+## Important note

+We recommend you to lock your app to a portrait orientation.

 ## Getting started